Frankenstiltskin: Fairy Tales Gone Bad

-The second story in a funny, deliciously dark, three-part series of twisted classics, written in verse by award-winning poet Joseph Coelho.
+Celebrate Halloween and the spooky season with the second story in a funny, deliciously dark, three-part series of twisted classics, written in verse by former Waterstones Children's Laureate Joseph Coelho and illustrated by Freya Hartas.

 Joining the family business, animal-lover Bryony proves to be an extraordinary taxidermist, whose tender fingers create displays which comfort, educate and astound.
 But when Byrony’s proud father boasts of her skill, who should come calling but the secretive King of all Mythica.
 Locking her away, he gives her three horrible tasks … three impossible tasks!
 It’s only then that a strange, sinister creature emerges from the shadows of the castle, offering Bryony a helping hand… But at what cost?